TritonDataCenter/manta-madtom/README.md

     $ ./bin/generate_hosts_config.js -d $sdc_datacenter:$sdc_dns \
        -l $sdc_datacenter -f /var/tmp/madtom-hosts.json -n admin | bunyan

+You'll also want to copy one of the configuration templates in the "sapi\_manifests" directory to a new file and fill in any required properties.
+For example, you might copy ./sapi\_manifests/madtom\_coal/template to etc/checker-coal.json.

 Then fire up the madtom server (which is a very thin shim over the node-checker server):